2020 was a big year for Mars Missions as Earth and Mars are in good positions relative to each other for landing on Mars.

 The probe will take 200 days to get to Mars, with a speed of 40,000 kilometers per hour and is expected to remain in the martian atmosphere for 2 years.
 In this time, enough data will be captures to build “holistic models” of the atmosphere.
 To do this, the scientific instruments carried onboard will include a digital camera for high resolution colored images, an infrared spectrometer that will examine the temperature profile, ice, water vapors in the atmosphere, and an ultraviolet spectrometer that will study the upper atmosphere and traces of oxygen and hydrogen further out into space.
 All data gained from the mission will be made available to 200 universities and research institutes across the globe for the purpose of knowledge sharing.

-Launching somewhere between July 23 to August 5, 2020 on a Long March 5 rocket, this Chinese program is planned to deploy an orbiter and rover on Mars with the goal of finding signs of previous or current life, plus evaluate the planet surface environment.
+Launched July 23st, 2020 on a Long March 5 rocket, this Chinese program is planned to deploy an orbiter and rover on Mars with the goal of finding signs of previous or current life, plus evaluate the planet surface environment.
 Launching in Powered by solar panels, the rover is planned to probe the ground with radar, perform chemical analyses on the soil, and look for biomolecules and biosignatures.

 The technology that will be onboard the rover and orbiter will include numerous cameras, radar detectors, and mineral composition tools.